m8rex/rumbas/GETTING_STARTED.md

 Important: Make sure to use the latest version of rumbas (or at least a specific version, not latest)

+### Explanation
+In the Windows and Unix sections below, we will explain how you can run rumbas in your terminal by just writing `rumbas` or `rumbas_shell`.

+- `rumbas`: You will be able to write `rumbas` in the terminal, instead of needing to type the whole docker command with the volume mount.
+- `rumbas_shell`: Always starting a container might be a bit to slow and overkill.
+With this script you can run `rumbas-shell` to get a docker container where you can repeatedly execute rumbas commands.
+Because of the current implementation of the docker container, it is best to call `/usr/app/entrypoint.sh <path>` instead of calling rumbas directly.
+Just calling `rumbas` will only work if you don't use custom themes.

 ### Windows
 We will create a folder `docker_scripts` on the `C` drive and add it to the `PATH` environment variable.
 In this folder you can create a file for each of the following two scripts.